pandas-dev/pandas/doc/source/user_guide/io.rst

 infer_datetime_format : boolean, default ``False``
-  If ``True`` and parse_dates is enabled for a column, attempt to infer the datetime format to speed up the processing. keep_date_col : boolean, default ``False``
+  If ``True`` and parse_dates is enabled for a column, attempt to infer the datetime format to speed up the processing.

+  .. deprecated:: 2.0.0
+   A strict version of this argument is now the default, passing it has no effect. keep_date_col : boolean, default ``False``
   If ``True`` and parse_dates specifies combining multiple columns then keep the original columns.